code-dot-org/code-dot-org/dashboard/test/ui/README.md

 If you get the error `unknown error: cannot get automation extension`, follow the [chromedriver-helper instructions](https://github.com/flavorjones/chromedriver-helper#updating-to-latest-chromedriver) to upgrade to latest chromedriver.

-If you get the error `session not created: Chrome version must be between 71 and 75`, you may need a newer version of `chromedriver`.
-Download a version of chromedriver that matches your current version of Chrome [here]([url](https://chromedriver.chromium.org/downloads)), unzip it, and reference the file path of your new version of chromedriver [here](https://github.com/code-dot-org/code-dot-org/blob/d7b3ba84adf30ef2844c538e7206ca4bd3565ea9/dashboard/test/ui/utils/selenium_browser.rb#L9) as follows:

-`Selenium::WebDriver::Chrome.driver_path = [path to your chromedriver]`

 ### With remote browsers: Sauce Labs

 Running tests remotely on [Sauce Labs](https://saucelabs.com) lets you review results, view visual logs of test runs and even watch live video of your tests running on different browsers in real-time.